aneeshroy/NoCap-LLC/README.md

 The application is made up of 7 separate files, not including the datasets.
 They are `flask_api.py`, `test_api.py`, `job.py`, `worker.py`, `Dockerfile.api`, `Dockerfile.wrk`, and `Makefile`. `flask_api.py` makes up the heart of the program, as it holds the routes that organize, splice, and analyze the data into an accessible format through the different Flask routes.
 Flask itself is a microframework that can be used to develop APIs and microservices for general use.
 Decorating regular python functions gives them the power to be used in Flask applications, as it gives each route a unique URL ID. there are many different routes that are available to a user when the app is running.

+### flask_api.py

+This is the main python file that houses all of the code functions to run the api.
+It includes the functions for reading and writing into the database and inputting it into the Airtable files that we use to communicate with the frontend.
+The sentiment algorithm for calculating

 ## Instructions

 Clone this repository onto your local machine.
 Make sure that you are in the same directory as your files, and run the main file with